chenghua-lin/chenghua-lin.github.io/index.md

 ***

+## Keynotes & Invited Talks
+* The 10th Language & Intelligence Summit, China, 2025.
+* The 39th Annual Conference of the Japanese Society for Artificial Intelligence (JSAI), Osaka, 2025.
+* Huawei Computing & AI Summit, 2024
+* Advances in Data Science and AI (ADSAI) Conference, 2024
+* The International Conference on Intelligent Multilingual Information Processing (IMLIP), 2024

+***

 <!--  ## Personal

 I am a die-hard fan of the [90s Chicago Bulls](https://en.wikipedia.org/wiki/Chicago_Bulls).
 I used to play basketball a lot and was part of the starting lineup for my school's basketball team at my university in Beijing.
 Our team won two championships in the college league, which I am quite proud of, even though the matches were amateur.
 I stopped playing intensively after completely rupturing one of my [Achilles tendons](https://en.wikipedia.org/wiki/Achilles_tendon_rupture) during a match.
 Nevertheless, I still play for fun and occasionally, join the practice games of a team from the [Sheffield basketball league](https://www.sheffieldbasketball.co.uk/). -->